hlmeS/itm387k/index.md

 * **Clean** your data by doing at least the following:
   - making sure that data types are assigned correctly
   - naming columns with the same information the same across multiple sheets
+  - renaming columns to make them more user friendly
   - deleting/hiding (currently) obsolete data columns

   ![Changing metadata of columns.](https://raw.github.com/hlmeS/itm387k/master/images/BI_data_3.png)
-* After having cleaned the data, make sure to click `close & apply` (top left corner) when you want to load the data into the reports pane.
+* After having cleaned the data, make sure to click `close & apply` (top left corner) when you want to load the data into the reports view.

 #### Modeling Your Data